Report of a meeting of the BELMAS Structural Reform RIG held on 4th April 2017

+A meeting of the Structural Reform RIG was held in Birmingham on 4th April to discuss the role of the Executive Headteacher.
 As school structures in England are reconfigured both nationally and locally, patterns of leadership and influence are changing as new roles emerge and others become less important.
 Arguably the most significant - and certainly the most numerous - of these new roles is that of Executive Head/Principal.
-There are now more than 600 individuals holding such positions, with a variety of roles, from leading multi academy trusts and all-through schools to working on change across a number of schools.
+There are now well over 600 individuals holding such positions, with a variety of roles, from leading multi academy trusts and all-through schools to working on change across a number of schools.
 As academisation proceeds, especially in the primary sector, the number of Executive Heads/Principals is likely to increase rapidly.
 Yet there is, as yet, little systematic research on this important category of professionals.
-The purpose of this meeting is to bring together practitioners and researchers to explore what we know about Executive Heads/Principals and to help set a research agenda for the future.
+The purpose of the meeting was to bring together practitioners and researchers to explore what we know about Executive Heads/Principals and to help set a research agenda for the future.

 The lead speaker was Pippa Lord, Senior Research Manager at the NFER who reported on the findings of on the NFER/NGA/FLT collaborative research project Executive Headteachers: What’s in a name?
 Pippa explored the statistics concerning executive headship, the variety of reasons why such posts are created (which she described as Improvement, Expansion and Partnership) and the range of management and governance structures within which such roles are located.
 Key implications of the research include the inadequacy of national datasets in relation to executive headship, the lack of any clear legal definition of the role, issues of progression to the role and development within it, its relationship to other roles, and the question of how the effectiveness of executive headship might be assessed.